SciHorizon-GENE: Benchmarking LLM for Life Sciences Inference from Gene Knowledge to Functional Understanding: Conclusions

 This work introduces \bench{}, a large-scale gene-centric benchmark for evaluating LLMs' gene-to-function reasoning.
-Built on a trusted source, \bench{} assesses model behavior across four biologically critical perspectives: research-attention sensitivity, hallucination tendency, knowledge completeness, and literature influence.
-Toward evaluations, we identify substantial heterogeneity and a consistent reliability gap: strong biomedical QA performance does not necessarily translate into faithful gene-level functional interpretation.
-Crucially, gene-level failures are not random but follow systematic degradation patterns, with reliability predictably decreasing for low-attention genes, sparse evidence settings, multi-answer queries, and shifts in reference context.
-We further observe that domain-specialized models do not consistently outperform rapidly advancing general-purpose LLMs, which often achieve comparable or superior reliability across multiple evaluation perspectives.
-Overall, \bench{} provides a principled and scalable foundation for characterizing gene-level understanding in LLMs, offering actionable insights for model selection and development in biologically grounded interpretation settings.
+Built on authoritative biological sources, \bench{} assesses model behavior across research-attention sensitivity, hallucination tendency, knowledge completeness, and literature influence.
+Our evaluations reveal substantial heterogeneity and a persistent reliability gap: strong biomedical QA performance does not necessarily translate into faithful gene-level functional interpretation.
+Gene-level failures follow systematic degradation patterns, especially for low-attention genes, sparse evidence settings, multi-answer queries, and shifts in reference context.
+We further find that domain-specialized models do not consistently outperform general-purpose LLMs.
+Overall, \bench{} provides a scalable foundation for characterizing gene-level understanding in LLMs and supporting model selection in biologically grounded interpretation settings.

+\begin{acks} This work is partially supported by the National Natural Science Foundation of China (No.62506351), the Strategic Priority Research Program of the Chinese Academy of Sciences (No.XDB1350102), the National Natural Science Foundation of China (92470204, 62506352), and the Beijing Natural Science Foundation (No.4254089).
+The development of this project was supported by the Scihorizon platform. \end{acks}